Hotel Niwa Tokyo

 Location & directions

-Set in one of the quieter neighborhoods of Tokyo, Hotel Niwa is within walking distance of the Imperial Palace.
+Set in one of the quieter neighbourhoods of Tokyo, Hotel Niwa is within walking distance of the Imperial Palace.

 International flight to Tokyo Airport.
 The hotel is approximately 60 minutes from the airport.

 - Renowned service